 Without a functional water heater, you would have to deal with cold showers, which are not pleasant.
 It’s always essential to evaluate the condition of a water heater now and then to make sure nothing is wrong.
 Saskatoon homeowners have to deal with various problems that heaters face during their lifetime.
 Understanding the functioning of a water heater will aid in providing it with the care it needs.
-It will also be easier to call for specific HVAC services when you notice a problem.
+It will also be easier to call for specific plumbing services when you notice a problem.
 Here is a look at water heater thermostats and elements.

 What they Do

 Most electric water heaters in Saskatoon have two elements, upper and lower.
 The thermostat is what connects to an element.
 Two elements require town thermostats.
 When there is a problem with the thermostats/element feature, then a water heater may not provide enough hot water.
 In a dual elements system, heating occurs in one element at a time, never simultaneously.

 When the water tank has cold water in it, the upper thermostat will heat the upper element.
 This thermostat then shuts down once the water in the top half of the tank reaches the required temperature.
 Power then distributes to the lower thermostat where it heats the lower element.
 As you use the hot water, cold water enters the tank from the bottom, consequently cooling the lower element and the lower thermostat starts heating.
 If the hot water usage is sufficient to let the upper elements cool, then the power goes to the upper thermostat, and the cycle begins.

 Checking for Faults